th2-net/th2-docs/content/common/cookbook/chain-verification.md

 The user is expecting Message 4 and Message 5 as responses to the order Message 1, and **check1** identifies these messages using the `key_fields_list` provided in the first `CheckSequenceRuleRequest`.

 Similarly, **check1** begins verification at `checkpoint2` and identifies Message 7 and Message 8.
-The user is informed about the successful verification for each order.
+In each case of successful order message verification, the user is notified accordingly.

 However, message 6 was not identified.
 Message 6 is a response from the system that was not expected by the user and therefore was not identified by the first `CheckSequenceRuleRequest`.